 Your application will then be assessed.
 If your application is approved, you will receive an offer of place.
 You will then be able to accept the offer and enrol in your courses.

 How to change a course

 It is usually possible to change your enrolment within the first two weeks of a semester, but you must formally apply for a swap, withdrawal or deletion online through Student Services Online or in writing on the appropriate form within the University's specified time limits.
-You can also contact our Student Centre for advice.
+You can also contact our Student Hubs for advice.